 The fourth instar is about 13-14mm long when it has just moulted.
 It looks much like the third instar, except that its tentacles are almost twice as long.
 The caterpillar grows a lot in this stage, especially in length.

 When it has moulted again, and the fifth instar emerges, it is about 25mm long.
 Its stripes are often bright and clear in this stage, and the black stripes may look velvety.
 Its tentacles have again doubled in length (to about 11mm in the front and 4mm at the back).
 There are clear white dots on its prolegs (the five sets on legs with suckers on the abdomen and rear end of the caterpillar).

-The fifth instar is an eating "machine"!
-It can gobble 5 or more swan plant leaves a day.
-If you have a lot of fifth instar caterpillars on your swan plants, your plants can get eaten very fast.
-The fifth instar caterpillar is the one that forms a chrysalis.
+The fifth-instar caterpillar is an eating "machine"!
+It can gobble five or more swan plant leaves a day.
+If you have a lot of fifth-instar caterpillars on your swan plants, your plants can get eaten very fast.
+The caterpillar stays in this instar longer than the previous instars and grows very plump.
 It eats a lot to store up energy for turning into a butterfly.

 Click on these links for more detailed information about: